-Candidates seeking admission to the first year degree course for B.Sc., Nutrition and Dietetics shall be required to have passed
+Candidates seeking admission to the first-year degree course for B.Sc., Nutrition and Dietetics shall be required to have passed

-- a) Higher secondary ^{examination} with biology as major subjects conducted by the Government of Tamil Nadu (or) - b) These regulations shall take effect from the academic year 2017-2018 i.e. for the students who are to be admitted to the first year of the course during the academic year 2017-2018 and thereafter - c) Any examination with biology as major subjects of any other University or Board accepted as equivalent there to by Periyar University. - d) Academic and vocational stream candidates are eligible.
+- a) Higher secondary examination with biology as major subjects conducted by the Government of Tamil Nadu. - b) These regulations shall take effect from the academic year 2020-2023 i.e. for the students who are to be admitted to the first year of the course during the academic year 2020-2023 and thereafter. - c) Any examination with biology, chemistry, pure science and home science as major subjects of any other Board accepted asequivalent there to by Periyar University. - d) Vocational stream candidates are also eligible.